manoskout/Robotics_Project/README.md

 *image_compensation* node handle this using histogram equalization to improve the quality of the projected image.

 ### **Step 2: Lane Detection**
+As we already mentioned there are one yellow line on the right border of the lane and a white line on the left border of the lane.
+The desired robot's position is the center between those lines.
+In this step we are going to estimate this center point of the desired position.

+On the previous step we set the lightness, saturation and hue parameters for each color mask (white, yellow).
+Now we are going to use those threshold values with a "bitwise AND operation" in order to create masks that will filter out our image and detect the border lines.

+For each line, the algorithm is going to count how many pixels there are in the range of the specified color (if any) and adjust the reliability of the line.
+Reliability, is like a measurement of how much "recognized" is the line.
+For example, if the line is short or not recognised the reliability should be small and the robot should follow the other line.
+On the other hand if the reliability is high the robot should count on this line.

+The best scenario is when both of the lines are highly recognizable, concluding to high reliability, so that the algorithm is counting on both of lines.
+Finally, we estimate a center point between the lines, representing the robot's desired position.

 # Original Content
 In this section, we will describe the original content we had the access in the project.